'Round Springfield: Plot

 Still stricken with grief, Lisa decides that the best way to honor Bleeding Gums' memory is by having his album played on the local jazz station.
 Lisa spots it at the Android's Dungeon for $250; after hearing that Bleeding Gums is dead, Comic Book Guy doubles the price to $500.
 As she leaves, Bart arrives with his $500 settlement to buy a pog with Steve Allen's face.
 After seeing his sister's sad face through the shop window, Bart buys Lisa the album because she was the only one who believed his stomach ache was real.
-When she says he will never again see $500, Bart shows her a box of new Krusty-Os with flesh-eating bacteria which he intends to eat and sue Krusty again with.
+When she says he will never again see $500, Bart shows her a box of new Krusty-Os with flesh-eating bacteria, which he intends to eat and sue Krusty again with.

 When the radio station plays one of Bleeding Gums' songs, Lisa is disappointed because the station's tiny range prevents anyone from hearing it.
 Lightning strikes the antenna, giving it extra power and projecting it into every radio in Springfield.
-She is satisfied and turns to leave, but Bleeding Gums appears from the heavens to tell Lisa that she has made "an old jazz man happy".
+Lisa is finally satisfied, saying, "That was for you, Bleeding Gums.", just as Bleeding Gums appears from the heavens to tell Lisa that she has made "an old jazz man happy".
 After saying their final goodbyes, Lisa and Bleeding Gums perform "Jazzman" one last time.